Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 - cf. [TeachDontTell], [BeautifulDocs], [AuthoringStyleGuide], [WriteTheDocs], [WhatToWrite]
 - simple dashboard for JSON APIs : [freeboard](https://github.com/Freeboard/freeboard)
 - http://www.mkdocs.org : simple static doc website generation from Markdown, "à la" ReadTheDocs
+[Lucas]: used at oui.sncf, combined with Gitlab Pages => very powerful and efficient, allow to real deal with:
+- **Doc As Code**:
+> one should embrace lightweight markup languages, use static site generators, and store content in version control repositories with engineering code
+- Ideas to go further: embed a REST API shooter, include formated docstrings, include BDD features, include configuration from the Configuration Management Tool (and even to edit them ?)

 ## Coaching new hires & bringing them up to speed
 - [Onboarding and the Cost of Team Debt] = "when employees aren't properly trained, integrated, or managed, they are operating at less than optimal efficiency and "team debt" is accrued"